applied-systems-biology/Complex-mediated_evasion_systems_biology_approach/README.md

 ## License
 This project is licensed under the **BSD 2-Clause License**.
 See the `LICENSE` file for details.

-## About
-This repository contains code related to the manuscript:

 ## Repository structure
 - **`ABM/`** — Agent-based model (ABM) framework and simulation code.